Ontotext-AD/ontotext-graphql-playground/DEVELOPMENT.md

     - Test thoroughly after any updates to ensure no breaking changes affect the StencilJS component.

 2. **Code Consistency**
-    - Follow the coding standards of the Ontotext organization for both the `graphiql` submodule and the StencilJS component.
+    - Development in the graphiql must comply with the practices and standarts in that project.
+This is needed to prevent spreading unwanted changes in the codebase hance preventing conflicts during upgrade.
     - Use linting tools for consistent code formatting:
       ```bash
       npm run lint